dhub100/CIP_HS2025_205/README.md

 ### How it works

 This Python script connects to the Hugging Face API to retrieve metadata from the most downloaded Large Language Models (LLMs).
-The script is organized as a class (`HuggingFaceAPI`) that manages authentication via a secure token stored in a `.env` file, fetches model lists and detailed metadata, and processes the results into a structured `pandas` DataFrame.
+The script is organized as a class (`HuggingFaceAPI`) that manages authentication via a secure token stored in a `.env` file in the same folder, fetches model lists and detailed metadata, and processes the results into a structured `pandas` DataFrame.

-Key model attributes such as author, license, language, and model size are extracted and exported to a CSV file `huggingface_100_llm_metadata.csv`).
+Key model attributes such as author, license, language, and model size are extracted and exported to a CSV file in the data/raw folder (`huggingface_100_llm_metadata.csv`).
 This dataset serves as the foundation for further enrichment through web scraping and analysis in later project stages.

 ### Requirements